Reduce the Risk of Falls on Stairs.

-Safe traffic on stairs requires good and safe physical conditions, including:
+Safe traffic on stairs requires good and safe physical conditions. these include:

-- Good friction on the treads and on the angle of every step
+- Good friction on the treads but also on the angle of every step

-- A solid and safe railing with good grip
+- A solid and safe railing with a good grip

-- Visible and clear marking of the nosing by having contrasting colour
+- Visible and clear marking of the nosing – for example by having contrasting colours

 To mitigate the risk, it’s useful to remember these tips:

-- Do not run – walk at a normal pace
+- Do not run up and down stairs – walk at a normal pace

-- Make sure to have a clear sight when you carry something
+- Make sure to have a clear line of sight when you carry something

 - Keep it clean